arnoldt100/anansi/doxygen_documentation/sources/BuildingAnansi/building_Anansi.md

 Building `Anansi` can be broadly separated into 3 stages.
 The first stage is to satisfy the library prerequisites.
-The second stage is to set the build runtime environment which consists of setting critical environmental variables.
+The second stage is to set the build and runtime environment by setting critical environmental variables.
 The last stage to run the `Anansi` build command.

 The mandatory library prerequisites